 - A Triumvirate if Brother Eye is included, though he seems to see himself as Alex's subordinate, so maybe not.

-- Brought Down to Normal: Happens to Superman and Superboy-Prime at the end of the story.
+- Brought Down to Normal: Happens to both Supermen and Superboy-Prime at the end of the story.

-- Chekhov's Gunman: In the second issue, The Joker is pissed off that he wasn't invited into the Society by Alexander for being too crazy and unpredictable.
-In the last issue he kills Alexander in an alleyway as revenge.
+- In the second issue, The Joker is pissed off that he wasn't invited into the Society by Alexander for being too crazy and unpredictable.
+In the last issue, he kills Alexander in an alleyway as revenge.

 - C-List Fodder: According to The Other Wiki, over sixty named characters were killed in this event.
 At best, only ten of those characters were really cared about.

-- Combat Breakdown: The final fight between Superboy-Prime and Superman and Kal-L as their powers begin to fade due to the red sun radiation they've absorbed.
+- Combat Breakdown: The final fight between Superboy-Prime, Superman and Kal-L as their powers begin to fade due to the red sun radiation they've absorbed.

 - Continuity Snarl: The series was an attempt to fix a couple of DCs more infamous ones.
 While the explanation for what happened was mocked for a short time afterwards, the results were pretty decent.